Next Air France-KLM boss must not surrender French interests: director | MarketScreener

 Referring to the potential pick of a North American boss, Farges wrote: "Would France not be renouncing its air sovereignty at a time each country is bitterly defending the economic interests of its companies?"

-Air-France-KLM has been hunting for a CEO since the abrupt departure three months ago of Jean-Marc Janaillac, who quit after pilots led a revolt against a pay offer aimed at ending costly strikes.
+Air-France-KLM has been hunting for a CEO since the abrupt departure in May of Jean-Marc Janaillac, who quit after pilots led a revolt against a pay offer aimed at ending costly strikes.

 Farges said Air France workers were not to blame for the challenges facing the unit.